midwest-manuscripts/peripheralmss/digitization/digitization_guidelines.md

+# Digitization Processing and Quality Control Procedures
-# IUB & Partner Digitization Processing by Item Type for the Peripheral Manuscripts Project
+## IUB & Partner Digitization Processing by Item Type for the Peripheral Manuscripts Project

 ## Overview